 by Jon Hazlett

 This July, China notified the World Trade Organization that it planned to begin banning the importation of certain types of “foreign garbage” perceived as a threat to the Chinese environment.
 The proposed ban includes numerous types of waste plastic and unsorted paper that are commonly collected as recyclable items in the United States.
 This announcement sent shock waves through the recycling industry.
 Large, multi-national garbage hauling corporations like Waste Management Inc., have already begun to redirect shipments of lower grade waste plastic to alternative destinations.
 Meanwhile, the Institute of Scrap Recycling Industries, the primary trade association for the array of companies involved with recycling, called the ban “catastrophic” for the industry.
 Given recycling’s ubiquitous status as a “green” practice in municipalities throughout the United States, it is striking that neither organization expressed concern about the status of local collection programs or the potential environmental effects the ban may bring to the United States.
+Either way, it can have a positive impact on society for people to learn about waste management and click here to start learning how to recycle.

 Despite the panic among recycling companies, most American households diligently filling their recycling bins have not heard about the Chinese ban.
 How is it that a potentially “catastrophic” event does not ring alarm bells for consumers concerned with environmental protection?
 And why is an industry, built on the “ecological” practice of recycling, seemingly unconcerned about the environmental consequences of this ban?
 The answer lies in the ways Americans have been trained to think about recycling.